balena-io/balena-cli-masterclass/README.md

 to it.
 When using this switch, engineers need to re`push` when they want to rebuild code.

-Livepush also supports `balena logs`, and can be used in the same was as described earlier.
+Livepush also supports `balena logs`, and can be used in the same way as described earlier.

 ### 7. Using Private Registries